Testability of relations between permutations: Abstract

 \section{Abstract}

-We initiate the study of property testing problems concerning equations in permutations.
-In such problems, the input consists of permutations $\sigma_{1},\dotsc,\sigma_{d}\in\Sym\left(n\right)$, and one wishes to determine whether they satisfy a certain system of equations $E$, or are far from doing so.
+We initiate the study of property testing problems concerning relations between permutations.
+In such problems, the input is a tuple $\left(\sigma_{1},\dotsc,\sigma_{d}\right)$ of permutations on $\{1,\dotsc,n\}$, and one wishes to determine whether this tuple satisfies a certain system of relations $E$, or is far from every tuple that satisfies $E$.
 If this computational problem can be solved by querying only a small number of entries of the given permutations, we say that $E$ is \emph{testable}.
-For example, when $d=2$ and $E$ consists of the single equation $\mathsf{XY=YX}$, this corresponds to testing whether $\sigma_{1}\sigma_{2}=\sigma_{2}\sigma_{1}$.
+For example, when $d=2$ and $E$ consists of the single relation $\mathsf{XY=YX}$, this corresponds to testing whether $\sigma_{1}\sigma_{2}=\sigma_{2}\sigma_{1}$, where $\sigma_1\sigma_2$ and $\sigma_2\sigma_1$ denote composition of permutations.

-We formulate the well-studied group-theoretic notion of stability in permutations as a testability concept, and interpret all works on stability as testability results.
-Furthermore, we establish a close connection between testability and group theory, and harness the power of group-theoretic notions such as amenability and property $\T$ to produce a large family of testable equations, beyond those afforded by the study of stability, and a large family of non-testable equations.
+We define a collection of graphs, naturally associated with the system $E$, that encodes all the information relevant to the testability of $E$.
+We then prove two theorems that provide criteria for testability and non-testability in terms of expansion properties of these graphs.
+By virtue of a deep connection with group theory, both theorems are applicable to wide classes of systems of relations.

-Finally, we provide a survey of results on stability from a computational perspective and describe many directions for future research.
+In addition, we formulate the well-studied group-theoretic notion of stability in permutations as a special case of the testability notion above, interpret all previous works on stability as testability results, survey previous results on stability from a computational perspective, and describe many directions for future research on stability and testability.

 \textbf{}